flyteorg/flyte/rsts/getting_started/index.rst

 Inspect the Results
 ^^^^^^^^^^^^^^^^^^^^^^
 Navigate to the URL produced as the result of running ``pyflyte``.
-This should take you to Flyte Console; the web UI used to manage Flyte entities such as tasks, workflows, and executions.
+This will take you to Flyte Console; the web UI used to manage Flyte entities such as tasks, workflows, and executions.

 Recap
 ^^^^^^^^

-🎉  Congratulations 🎉  To summarize, you have:
+🎉  Congratulations 🎉

+To summarize, you have:

 1. Created a Flyte script called ``example.py``, which creates some data and computes descriptive statistics over it.
+2. Run a workflow
+    (a) locally, and
-2. Run a workflow (i) locally and (ii) on a demo Flyte cluster.
+    (b) on a demo Flyte cluster.

 What's Next?
 ^^^^^^^^^^^^^^^^